 Divided into three sub-sections each with a display cabinet on that period: The period of New Settlers; The period of Afforestation and More Characters in our History

-You will be able to find an interesting selection of books on the area, many of them written by Prof Louis Changuion.
+You will be able to find an interesting selection of books on the area, many of them written by Prof. Louis Changuion.
 There is an interesting book called “Our Corner of the World” in which the history of Haenertsburg and environs over 125 years is portrayed in pictures.
 A very nostalgic journey for those of us who have been here for a long time!
-This book is available at Memory Hold-the-Door Bookshop at The Pennefather.
+This book is available at Memory Hold-The-Door Bookshop at The Pennefather Complex.